Updated: Dec 9, 2021

 Check trees for weak branches that might come down in a storm and remove ahead of time if possible.
 Trim any that are close to your polytunnel or greenhouse if you have one.

-And if all else fails - start again with our autumn-winter plant collection!
+And if all else fails - start again !